tunapanda/provision/README.md

   5. Read the comments in that file and make whatever changes seem appropriate
 4. Provision!
   1. `vagrant up`
+5. Investigate!
+  6. Visit the server with your web browser (the final step of the provisioning process should print the server's IP address(es)).
+  2. The provisioning process starts several background jobs that continue downloading content even after it "completes", so not all content will be there the first time you access the site.

 See the [Setup](https://github.com/tunapanda/provision/wiki/Setup) wiki page for more.